 Gonzaga University’s standards of conduct reflect a commitment to developing the whole person and honoring the human dignity of each member of our community.
 The University is committed to the growth and formation of the whole person and our expectations for conduct go beyond the basic standards of society.
 To this end, the University documents matters of student conduct as we actively seek to create an environment conducive to living and learning together.
-Students who have been found responsible for a violation of Gonzaga University's Student Code of Conduct will have a student conduct record generated and maintained by the Office of Community Standards.
+Students who have been found responsible for a violation of Gonzaga University's Student Code of Conduct will have a student conduct record generated and maintained by the Resolution Center for Student Conduct and Conflict.

 Maintenance of Student Conduct Records

 In general, student conduct records established after August 15, 2013, are maintained by the University for seven years after an incident has occurred and conduct outcome(s) have been issued.
 However, in matters resulting in separation from the University (i.e., Conduct Suspension or Expulsion), or allegations unresolved following the withdrawal of a student, conduct records may be kept indefinitely.
 The University will note in the student’s education record the nature of the allegations and resulting separation or withdrawal prior to adjudication.